matn7/CS-Notes/src/main/java/spring/README.md

 - What is Spring **Autowiring**:
     - For dependency injection, Spring can use Autowiring.
     - Spring will look for a class that matches the property:
-        - By type.
+        - By type
-        - By class.
+        - By class
-        - By interface.
+        - By interface
     - Spring will inject it automatically.
 - Autowiring Injection Types:
-    - Constructor injection.
+    - Constructor injection
-    - Setter injection.
+    - Setter injection
-    - Field Injections.
+    - Field Injections

 **StockService.java**